siteroller/moorte/README.md

 Customization:
 ---------

+### MooRTE.Path

+This is the path to your sources.json file.<br>
+By default, is "js/sources.json"

+If you have your own folder structure, modify this path, or no plugins will work!

+`MooRTE.Path = 'Javascripts/2010/mootools/classes/experiments/moorte/scripts.json';
+$('myEl').moorte();`

 ### MooRTE.Elements

 The MooRTE.Elements object can be extended.

-To create a button (with some standard options, all are optional
+To create a button (some random options, all are optional)
 	MooRTE.Elements.extend({
 		myButton:{
 			img:     'path/to/myImg.jpg',